 “We have the vests for special education,” said BUSD Vice President Judy Appel.
 “We have different tools to help with different students’ conditions to support them, so I believe that that’s what (the vests are) about.”

 Pennington’s daughter currently attends transitional kindergarten at LeConte Elementary.
-During the public comment section of the meeting, Pennington alleged that his daughter had been subjected to harassment and abuse, both physical and mental, at the hands of her teacher.
+During the public comment section of the meeting, Pennington voiced his concerns.

 Englund and Principal of LeConte Elementary Veronica Valerio could not be reached for comment.